-- Undertake an inventory of properties of historical, architectural, and/or cultural significance;
+- Creating an inventory of properties of historical, architectural, and/or cultural significance;

-- Recommend to the City Council areas to be designated by ordinance as "Historic Preservation Overlay Districts"; and individual structures, buildings, sites, areas, or objects to be designated by ordinance as "Landmarks";
+- Recommending to the City Council areas to be designated by ordinance as "Historic Preservation Overlay Districts"; and individual structures, buildings, sites, areas, or objects to be designated by ordinance as "Landmarks";

-- Review and act upon proposals for alterations, demolitions, or new construction within historic districts through the application for Certificates of Appropriateness;
+- Reviewing and acting upon proposals for alterations, demolitions, or new construction within historic districts through the application for Certificates of Appropriateness;

-- Develop and adopt guidelines to be used in the review of alterations, demolitions, or new construction within Historic Preservation Overlay Districts.
+- Developing and adopting guidelines to be used in the review of alterations, demolitions, or new construction within Historic Preservation Overlay Districts.

-- Conduct an education program with respect to historic properties and districts within its jurisdiction;
+- Conducting an education program with respect to historic properties and districts within its jurisdiction;

-- Negotiate at any time with the owner of a building, structure, site, area or object for its acquisition or its preservation, when such action is reasonably necessary or appropriate.
+- Negotiating at any time with the owner of a building, structure, site, area or object for its acquisition or its preservation, when such action is reasonably necessary or appropriate.